CliMA/CloudMicrophysics.jl/docs/src/Microphysics2M.md

   - ``N_d`` is the cloud droplet number concentration,
   - ``\rho`` is the air density.

-The parameterisation is formulated using mean volume radius ``r_{vol}`` expressed in ``\mu m`` which we compute as
+The parameterization is formulated using mean volume radius ``r_{vol}`` expressed in ``\mu m`` which we compute as
 ```math
 \begin{equation}